SPECTROstar Nano

 Absorbance plate reader with cuvette port

 Cell death is a normal process in multicellular organisms, playing an important role in homeostasis.
 There are two types of cell death: necrosis (or accidental cell death), and apoptosis, a form of programmed cell death (PCD) characterized by specific morphological changes.
 Apoptosis is responsible for the removal of damaged or unnecessary cells throughout the lifecycle, including normal cell turnover, cell loss during embryogenesis – for instance, removing cells between fingers – negative selection by the immune system and nervous system development1.
-As a result, there is a wide range of apoptosis assays described in the literature.
+Cell death is a highly regulated process involving complex signaling pathways, essential for maintaining cellular homeostasis and normal physiological functions.

-There are two key pathways in which apoptosis can occur – the caspase (extrinsic) cascade and the mitochondrial (intrinsic) pathway.
-Dysregulation in one or both of these pathways is linked with a number of human diseases, including cancers, stroke, and neurodegenerative conditions such as Alzheimer’s.
+Dysregulation in one or both pathways is linked with several human diseases, including cancers, stroke, and neurodegenerative conditions such as Alzheimer’s.
 Dysregulation is normally due to a disruption of the balance between pro-and anti-apoptotic proteins, changes to caspase activity or altered death receptor signaling.
 It is therefore vital to determine the mechanism of action of apoptotic dysregulation to understand the pathogenesis of a disease.
-Understanding the complex regulation of cell death is also essential for the development of effective therapeutics, so it’s no wonder then that apoptosis is one of the most widely investigated processes in drug development today2.

-Similarly, the fluorescent dyes Rhodamine 123 or TMRE can be used to measure mitochondrial membrane potential.
+Similarly, the fluorescent dyes Rhodamine 123 or TMRE (tetramethylrhodamine ethyl ester perchlorate) can be used to measure mitochondrial membrane potential.
 Both substances accumulate in the healthy mitochondrial membrane and cannot bind if the membrane potential is disrupted.
 During this apoptosis assay, cells are stained with Rhodamine 123 or TMRE and excess dye is removed by washing.
 The fluorescence intensity is measured on a microplate reader and loss of membrane potential which occurs during apoptosis is reported by a decrease in fluorescence.

-The appearance of PS residues on the surface of a cell can be used to measure apoptosis.
-In healthy cells, PS is located on the cytoplasmic surface of the plasma membrane.
-During early PCD, structural changes to the plasma membrane occur, including translocation of PS from the inner to the outer leaflet of the plasma membrane, potentially acting as a marker for phagocytosis by macrophages without the release of pro-inflammatory cellular components2.
-Annexin V – a cellular protein – has a strong Ca2+-dependent affinity for PS, and can therefore be used as a probe for PS on the outer leaflet of the plasma membrane, to detect cells undergoing apoptosis3.
-The method of Annexin V binding to PS on the outer membrane is employed by a luminescence-based apoptosis assay.
+PS can therefore act as a marker for phagocytosis by macrophages without the release of pro-inflammatory cellular components2.
+Annexin V – a cellular protein – has a strong Ca2+-dependent affinity for PS.
+It can therefore be used as a probe for PS on the outer leaflet of the plasma membrane and serve as a way to detect cells undergoing apoptosis3.
+A luminescence-based apoptosis assay can be used to study annexin V binding to PS on the outer membrane.
 Annexin V is linked to two different, non-functional luciferase parts.
-Only if apoptosis occurs Annexin V binds the cell and both luciferase parts bind, a functional luciferase can be formed by the two parts (figure 4).
-Hence, luminescence reports on apoptosis induction and can be quantified by a luminescence plate reader.
-In the microplate-based assay increase in luminescence reports on apoptosis induction.
+If apoptosis occurs, the two linked annexin V moieties bind to each other as they interact with PS exposed on the cell and both luciferase parts come together to form a functional luciferase (figure 4).
+Hence, the induction of apoptosis produces luminescence that can be quantified by a luminescence plate reader.
 Details are found in the application note “Real-time assessment of apoptosis and necrosis”.

-DNA fragmentation occurs where genomic DNA is cleaved and is a late point of apoptosis.
 Assays labelling the ends of genomic fragments, such as a dT-mediated dUTP Nick End Labeling (TUNEL) assay, can use colorimetric or fluorescent detection to study apoptosis in cells1.
 The enzyme terminal deoxynucleotidyl transferase (TdT) adds nucleotides to 3'-hydroxyl termini.
 It adds fluorescently labelled nucleotides or horseradish peroxidase-linked nucleotides, producing a fluorescent or colorimetric signal.
-The more nucleotides are included, the further has apoptotic DNA fragmentation progressed and the higher is the signal.
-Analysis is either done microscopically or in a microplate reader.
-TUNEL assays compatible with BMG LABTECH microplate readers are available from various suppliers (Table 1).
+The further apoptotic DNA fragmentation progresses, the more nucleotides are included and the higher is the signal.
+Analysis is either done using light microscopy to visualize DNA fragmentation and structural changes during late-stage apoptosis, or in a microplate reader.

 Real-time apoptosis assays and multiplexing

-Measuring in real-time lowers resource costs and reduces the need for multiple assays with different endpoints, ensuring that no timepoints are missed and data is continuously collected.
+Measuring in real-time lowers resource costs and reduces the need for multiple assays with different endpoints.
+This ensures that no time points are missed and data are continuously collected.
 Multiplexing provides the opportunity to measure several parameters in the same well, minimizing the consumption of valuable test compounds while saving time and reducing consumable costs.
 These assays are especially useful when studying cell viability such as apoptosis and necrosis, allowing specific stages to be recognized in the process and improving assay results.
-The real-time nature of the results allows the easy capture of information that would require extensive effort using previous apoptosis assay techniques.
-Additionally, fewer cells are needed to acquire the same amount of data, and data is more precise.
-In this way, apoptosis assays can be combined with other related assays – for instance, cell viability and cytotoxicity assays – to provide more information about mechanisms of cell death on a single sample5,6.
+In real-time apoptosis assays, cell shrinkage and membrane integrity are important indicators that can be monitored alongside other parameters.

 Apoptosis marker